Prashant-Android/Chimple-Launcher/README.md

 ## Installation

-To install CHimple Launcher on your Android device, follow these steps:
+To install Chimple Launcher on your Android device, follow these steps:

 1. Click on the "Releases" tab at the top of this repository.
 2. Find the latest version of the app and download it.